 I am sure evangelizing Muslims will make more of an impression on the Christian evangelizers themselves than on the Muslim world.
-Given the extent of indifference and complacency about the religious life among Christians, it is perhaps a good thing if they are shaken out of that torpor, however circuitous the path by which they arrive at that awakening.
-In the aggregate, Muslims will continue to pay them scant attention.

-their baptism, when they did it, would be recognized by the Catholic Church.
+Given the extent of indifference and complacency about the religious life among Christians, it is perhaps a good thing if they are shaken out of that torpor, assured me that their baptism, when they did it, would be recognized by the Catholic Church.
 I expressed relief at what seemed like hedging your bets and doubling the favorable odds at the same time.
 It still took two years to accomplish the object in view, and only because I gave an ultimatum, though the Methodist church added the precaution of readings on New Testament form criticism for my catechism.
 Away with any risk of the Bible being taken, like the Qur'an, as the impeccable word of God!